devPalacio/devPalacio/README.md

 [![devPalacio's GitHub stats](https://github-readme-stats.vercel.app/api?username=devPalacio&count_private=true&show_icons=true&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)

-For 12 years, I served the US Coast Guard as a Flight Mechanic, Primary Quality Assurance Supervisor, and H-60 Helicopter Mechanic.
+For 12 years, I served the US Coast Guard as a Helicopter Mechanic, now I'm dedicating my troubleshooting skills to the world of software development.

 <!--
 **devPalacio/devPalacio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.